kenneth-liao/kenneth-liao.github.io/_posts/2019-10-16-0005-water-tanzania.md

 <tr><td  style="text-align:center">classification_rate</td><td  style="text-align:center">0.812825</td></tr>
 </table>

+The results for the optimized random forest model are summarized in Table 6 above.
+The random forest model clearly outperforms the logistic regression model.
+The overall classification rate went from 55.4% to 81.3%!
+Precision and recall improved significantly for the `functional` and `non functional` classes.
+Precision also improved for the `funtional needs repair` class at the expense of a lower recall.
+But the overall f1-scores for each class improved over previous values.

 #### Figure 2 | Precision-Recall Curves
 <script src="https://cdn.plot.ly/plotly-latest.min.js"></script>
 <iframe width="100%" height="550" frameborder="0" scrolling="no" src="/images/0005-water-tanzania/precision_recall_combined.html"></iframe>

+The precision-recall curves for the `non functional` class are shown in Figure 2.
+To decide where we want to be on the curve, we need to consider the business problem we're trying to solve and the consequences of prioritizing precision over recall and vice versa.
+Having a high precision means we minimize false positives.
+This means we minimize misclassifications of `functional` pumps as being `non functional`.
+The consequences of misclassifying a `functional` pump is that we waste resources in deploying a repairman to the pump.
+However, the underlying assumption here is that there is currently no way to know a pump's functional status without actually deploying someone to physically check it, in which case we would have to physically check the status of every pump.

 A spacial map of the three functional classes of pumps is shown in Figure 2 below.